GitUser219/Website/README.md

 * [JavaScript](https://www.javascript.com/) - Enables interactive web pages and thus is an essential part of web applications
 * [PHP](http://www.php.net/) - A popular general-purpose scripting language that is especially suited to web development
 * [SQL](https://en.wikipedia.org/wiki/Domain-specific_language) - A programming language used for managing data held in a relational database management system

+## Concepts

+* [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)) - A set of web development techniques using many web technologies on the client side to create asynchronous web applications
+* [Data validation](https://en.wikipedia.org/wiki/Data_validation) - The process of ensuring data have undergone data cleansing to ensure they are both correct and useful

 ## Versioning